|August 2014. Image credit: NASA.|

 |Dual Lander concept.
 The lander in the foreground is the habitat; the background lander is the Mars Descent/Ascent Vehicle.
 Image credit: NASA.|

-In 2008, a decade after BNTR DRM 3.0 first was made public, NASA released a version of DRM 4.0 modified to use planned Constellation Program hardware (for example, the Ares V heavy-lift rocket in place of the Magnum and the Orion Multi-Purpose Crew Vehicle in place of the ECRVs).
+In July 2009, NASA released a version of DRM 4.0 modified to use planned Constellation Program hardware (for example, the Ares V heavy-lift rocket in place of the Magnum and the Orion Multi-Purpose Crew Vehicle in place of the ECRVs).
 The space agency dubbed the new DRM Design Reference Architecture (DRA) 5.0.

 The DRA 5.0 Mars plan acknowledged that, largely as a result of the 1 February 2003 Columbia accident, the Space Shuttle would be retired after the remaining Orbiters — Endeavour, Discovery, and Atlantis — completed their part of the task of building the International Space Station.
 The last Space Shuttle mission, STS-135, took place in July 2011.